-FSANZ decided, pursuant to section 36 of the Food Standards Australia New Zealand Act 1991, to omit to invite public submissions in relation to the Proposal prior to making a Draft Assessment.
+FSANZ decided, pursuant to section 36 of the FSANZ Act, to omit to invite public submissions in relation to the Application prior to making a Draft Assessment.
 However, FSANZ now invites written submissions for the purpose of the Final Assessment under s.17(3)(c) of the FSANZ Act and will have regard to any submissions received.
-FSANZ was satisfied that omitting to invite public submissions prior to making a draft assessment was warranted as the Proposal raises matters of a mechanical nature that are of minor significance or complexity.
+FSANZ was satisfied that omitting to invite public submissions prior to making a draft assessment was warranted as the Application of minor significance or complexity.
 Furthermore, FSANZ considered that omitting to invite public submissions prior to making a Draft Assessment would not significantly adversely affect the interests of any person or body.